Gianluca-cnd/Case_report_uk_VS_ita/README.md

-# Case report
+# Case report : sleep/wake pattern between timezone analysis
-# Actogram between Timezone Analysis

 This script is designed for analyzing and visualizing an actigraphy data recording from end of 2022 to the beginning of 2024, highlighting timezone, shift, photoperiod, DST and activity patterns.
 It utilizes a combination of Python libraries to load, process, and plot actigraphy data.